cellsjs/piscosour/plugins/piscosour/info.md

 ## <a name="Waterfall"></a>4.
 Waterfall() addon

-`this.Waterfall(config)` return a Object to prepare the execution of a list of [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+`this.Waterfall(config)` a function that returns an Object to prepare the execution of a list of [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 | Param | Type | Optional | Description |
 | --- | --- | --- | --- |